 Vermeer was baptized on 31 October 1632, but apart from that, there is not much information about Jan Vermeer’s life.
 He didn’t travel much outside Holland, and most of his paintings were bought by a local man.

-His father was a merchant of paintings and also local inn owner.
+His father was a merchant of paintings and also a local inn owner.
 When his father died in 1652, Jan took over the business of selling pictures and ownership of the inn.
 When his mother died in 1670, he also inherited her local tavern, and he often worked there at night selling alcohol to customers.

-The next year in 1653 Jan married a young Catholic girl, Catherina Bolnes.
+The next year, (1653) Jan married a young Catholic girl, Catherina Bolnes.
 A condition of the marriage was that Jan had to convert to Catholicism from his Dutch Reformed upbringing.
-Together they had 14 children, though 4 died before baptism.
+Together they had fourteen children, though four died before baptism.
 Jan did a significant portion of his painting within his large house.
 He liked to paint in his own studio, even though household life may have been noisy with 14 children and his mother-in-law, whom he often argued with.

 Jan was a slow worker, producing only three paintings a year.
 This was partly due to his technique of granular painting.
 He built up layers of colour – a technique known as pointille.
 This enabled a depth of colour to shine through.
 He was meticulous in capturing the light and colour of his various subjects.
 Unusually for the time, Jan often focused on simple household scenes such as ‘The Milkmaid’ or the ‘Music Lesson.’
 Many of his paintings were based on his own household items, such as wine pitchers, chairs, and his mother-in-law’s big oak table.